tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 Beginners should set one learning step and observe their experience.
 The default of `10` minutes is okay, but I prefer a slightly bigger one.
 Later you can experiment with more learning steps.

-#### New interval

-You often still somewhat remember a word in Japanese even if you fail it.
-A different context or another word, or studying it on a different day may jog your memory.
-Thus, we don't need to fully penalize a fail here.

-For example, if you use a new interval of 50%, when you lapse a card and relearn it, the interval won't be reset back to 1 day, it will be half of the previous interval.
-The recommended range in the AJATT community is between 50 and 75%.

-For a `word cards` deck you may set it to about 30-40% because word cards are noticeably harder than `sentence cards`.
-I explain differences between card templates later.

 #### Leech threshold and Leech action